SirisanKC/scala_programming/README.md

-# What I Learned and What I Did in the Functional Programming in Scala Course

 ## Overview
 Throughout this course, I engaged with various fundamental concepts of functional programming using Scala.
 Each exercise provided practical experience and deepened my understanding of the principles and techniques that define functional programming.